hvester/EndpointBuilder/README.md

     }
 ```

-Following handler inputs are provided for getting data from path parameters, from query or from header.
+Following handler inputs are provided for getting data from path parameters, from a query string or from headers.
 They support `string`, `int`, `float` and `Guid` as type parameters.

 ```fsharp
 let fromPath<'T> (parameterName : string) : HandlerInput<'T> = ...